iacgm/website/content/projects/c2bf.md

 ### Peephole optimization

-While the above steps does let us compile working Brainfuck programs, they aren't close to optimal.
+While the above steps do let us compile working Brainfuck programs, they aren't close to optimal.
 Just looking at a snippet of our donut.bf code, we see all sorts of suboptimal code:

 ```brainfuck
 +<[[-]>-<]>[-<+>]<[-<[-]<>>+>+++++++++++++++[-<[->>+>+<<<]>>[-<<